MARKETProtocol/docs/source/includes/_tutorials-order.md

 # Tutorial #1 - Orders

 This tutorial will go over creating, validating and filling an order using our library MARKET.js.
-This tutorial utilizes a local development environment in which we had MARKET Protocol Smart Contracts deployed to and trading accounts created that are already pre-funded with the needed tokens for trading.
+This tutorial utilizes a local development environment in which we have MARKET Protocol Smart Contracts deployed to and trading accounts created that are already pre-funded with the needed tokens for trading.

 ## Installation